Healthy Homes Assessment St Leonards

 Draught Stopping St Leonards

 Draughts can lead to low temperatures inside houses.
-A cold home will cost more to heat, resulting in wasted money and energy.
+A draughty house will cost more to heat, meaning wasting energy and incurring higher costs.

-If you can feel external air entering or an unobstructed draught coming from a crack or a gap or crack, then it is most likely a gap or crack that requirements sealing in some way.
-Large cracks and gaps should be sealed permanently.
-Any gaps greater than 3mm that allow air to enter or exit into your house require seals.
-For instance, if an open fireplace is not in use, it can cause draughts and should be blocked off.
-Landlords and property managers are accountable for ensuring that such draughts are squelched as far as imaginable.
+If you can feel external air coming in or an unobstructed draught coming from a gap or hole, then it’s most likely a gap or an opening that requirements sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Cracks that are greater than 3mm and let air into or out into the home require to be sealed.
+For instance, if an open fireplace isn’t being used, it can cause draughts and should be blocked from.
+Property managers and landlords are accountable for making sure such draughts are eliminated in the maximum extent imaginable.

-There is no need to block holes or gaps in the construction.
-For example, tiny gaps around doors and windows may be required to allow for movement of the building when the home gets warmer and cooler, in order to let them be closed and opened instead of than being stuck.
-We will test all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps that are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the building when the house is heated and cools to allow them to be shut and opened, rather than sticking.
+We will examine every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections